 The BVR-model avoids high beta bonds (long-bonds) and also intermediate duration bonds.

-The Yield Curve:The yield curve model shows the generally steepening trend from mid 2012 of the 10-year and 2-year Treasuries yield spread.
-Figure 5 charts (i10 – i2).
-Although the curve has flattened from the beginning of 2014, the general trend from middle of 2012 is up.
+The Yield Curve:The yield curve model shows the declining trend from Jan-2014 of the 10-year and 2-year Treasuries yield spread.
+Figure 5 charts (i10 – i2)) and it would appear that the spread is in the process of forming a trough.
 FLAT and STPP are ETNs.
 STPP profits from a steepening yield curve and FLAT increases in value when the yield curve flattens.
-This model confirms the direction of the BVR..
+This model confirms the direction of the BVR.